 - Improve your balance

 Your nerve roots may become irritated and swollen at the spots where they are being pinched.
 Injecting a corticosteroid into the space around that constriction can help reduce the inflammation and relieve some of the pressure.
-However, repeated steroid injections can weaken nearby bones and connective tissue, so only a few injections a year are allowed.
+However, steroid injections don't work for everyone.
+And repeated steroid injections can weaken nearby bones and connective tissue, so only a few injections a year are suggested.

-In most cases, surgery helps reduce spinal stenosis symptoms.
+In most cases, these space-creating operations help reduce spinal stenosis symptoms.
 But some people's symptoms stay the same or get worse after surgery.
 Surgical risks include infection, a tear in the membrane that covers the spinal cord, a blood clot in a leg vein and neurological deterioration.

 The following home treatments might help:

 - Pain relievers.
-Over-the-counter medications such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve) can help reduce pain and inflammation.
+Over-the-counter medications such as ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve) can help reduce pain and inflammation.

 - Hot or cold packs.
 Some symptoms of cervical spinal stenosis may be relieved by applying heat or ice to your neck.